jasj/ApprizDemo/doc/getRulesByProduct.md

 ##Response Data
 property | type | comments
 ----------|------|---------
-rules|arrayOfRulesObject|an array with all the rules status|integer| 200: OK<br> 452: Request data missed <br> 506: Internal Error due invalid request data error|object| Use a JSON.stringify.
+rules|arrayOfRulesObject|An array with all the rules status|integer| 200: OK<br> 452: Request data missed <br> 506: Internal Error due invalid request data error|object| Use a JSON.stringify.
 ONLY FOR STATUS 452.